 New Jersey Gun Permit Lawyer

-Helping Clients Understand New Jersey’s Strict Gun Laws
+Comprehensive Guidance Through New Jersey’s Strict Gun Laws

 Many citizens of New Jersey enjoy hunting or sport shooting but went through a process before they could enjoy their Second Amendment right to keep and bear arms.
 This is because New Jersey is known to have strict gun laws in comparison to other states around the country.
 It is first necessary to note that a Firearm Purchaser Identification Card (FPIC) is required to purchase rifles, shotguns, and long guns.
 Before buying a handgun, a separate permit known as a Handgun Purchase Permit (HPP) is required.